Tim-Snugget/ML_Drinkable_Water/README.md

 ### [Attributes information:]()

 * **pH**: The Acid-Base property of the water.
-Recommanded value is between 6.5 and 8.5.
+Recommended value is between 6.5 and 8.5.
 * **Hardness** : Concentration of calcium and magnesium salts.
 * **Solids** : The ability for the water to dissolve solids (minerals).
 * **Chloramines** : Water disinfectants concentration (recommended amount is 4mg/L).